 It was not God who separated it out.
 On the largest scale, God, or Creator by any name, created all of creation.
 It is man who named it and designated parts to the Oneness that is the whole of creation.
 Now, because of naming, we have earth and sky; land and water; continents, countries, states, Providences, counties, cities, townships, and quadrants of cities.
 Creation in the spiritual plane seems more certain.
 Spirit is simply spirit and exists eternally as itself.
 When we take a look at the physical world as we’ve defined it in all its separated parts, things have become quite dicey.

 All that was One is now many individual parts.
-While this is familiar, do we get a sense of loss of the plentiful qualities of wholeness?
+While this is familiar, do we get a sense of loss of the plentiful qualities inherent in the concept of wholeness?
 It’s the experience and awareness of Oneness that goes beyond words.
-These qualities that provide a greater dimension to how we are able to live.
-And we can regain these qualities as we choose to see beyond all the separation and the conviction that we too, are separate from the whole.
-Minimally, being restored to wholeness provides a reprieve from the pain inherent in the world as we see it now.
+It is these qualities that provide a greater dimension to how we are able to live.
+We can regain these qualities as we choose to see beyond all display of separation and the conviction that we can live separate lives.
+Minimally, being restored to wholeness in our thinking and consciousness, provides a reprieve from the pain inherent in the world as we see it now.

 The most vital change may seem to be the most impossible.
 But then, again, we are not alone in this.
 Many are here with us striving to see and live beyond the appearance of separateness.
 Many have ascended before us and are helping on other planes of existence.
 And most significantly, we are not alone, nor have we ever been apart from God; our Creator, whose will is that we remember ourselves, our brothers and our Oneness with the Divine.
-Most of all, we have to know that what God wills will be done so let us indeed, strive for such awareness.
+Ultimately, we have to know that what God wills will be done, and in fact, has already been accomplished.